 - Fresh milk delivered weekly – Battenkill Valley Creamy

-- USDA Organic fruit and vegetable CSA – Denison Farms
+- USDA Organic fresh fruit and vegetable CSA – Denison Farms

 - Food Florist- Organic and all natural ingredients